Approximations of countably-infinite linear programs over bounded measure spaces: Bounding the optimal values and approximating the optimal points of the CILP

-\end{proof} Our definition~\eqref{eq:wfunc} implies that the truncations $\x_r$ form an increasing sequence that approaches the entire index set $\x$ as $r\to \infty$:
+\end{proof} Our definition~\eqref{eq:wfunc} implies that the truncations $\x_r$ form an increasing sequence that approaches the entire index set $\x$ as $r$ tends to $\infty$:

-In the following, we show that the associated outer approximations $\L_r$ converge to $\L$ in a precise manner, and that the sequences of lower bounds $(l^r_f)_{r\in\zp}$ and upper bounds $(u^r_f)_{r\in\zp}$ obtained by solving \eqref{eq:favet1}--\eqref{eq:favet2} for increasing truncations converge to the optimal values $l_f$ and $u_f$, respectively.
-Specifically, the notions of convergence we consider here are the following:
+In the following, we show that the associated outer approximations $\L_r$ converge to $\L$, and that the sequences of lower bounds $(l^r_f)_{r\in\zp}$ and upper bounds $(u^r_f)_{r\in\zp}$ obtained by solving \eqref{eq:favet1}--\eqref{eq:favet2} for increasing truncations converge to the optimal values $l_f$ and $u_f$, respectively.
+The notions of convergence we consider here are as follows: \begin{definition}[Convergence in weak$^*$] { With $\cal{W}$ as in~\eqref{eq:grs} for any given non-negative $w$, we say that a} sequence {$(\rho^r)_{r\in\zp}\subseteq\ell^1$} converges to a point {$\rho\in\ell^1$} in weak$^*$ as $r\to\infty$ if and only if